LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 3. Lazarek et al. examine a single yes-or-no question: whether blame-shifting works.
-Our work asks (a) several yes-or-no questions and (b) asks questions of degree.
-It yields definitive answers for the former; only the latter suffer from ambiguous data.
+Our work asks (a) several yes-or-no questions and (b) asks questions of degree; it yields statistically sound answers for the former and evidence to shed light on the latter.

 4. Lazarek et al.'s method cannot really conclude that blame is the reason for the success of the debugging process, because it fails to isolate the